 We see five possible answers.
 The first three are the most likely.

 - You might not have searched in a way that the database recognizes.
-The fastest and most accurate searches are based on using the organization’s 9-digit EIN (federal employer identification number) on the EIN Magic page.
+The fastest and most accurate searches are based on using the organization’s 9-digit EIN (federal employer identification number) on the Reverse Lookup page.
 If you are doing a name search, use fewer words in the search box.
 Try searching again.

 - Note that “mini nonprofits” which have not obtained an IRS determination are not included in the IRS list.

-- There’s a glitch in the CharityCheck101.org database system.
-If possibilities 1 through 4 are not the case, please let us know about the issue by using our Feedback Please page.
-We try hard, but we’re not perfect.
+- There’s a glitch in the CharityCheck101.org directory system.
+If possibilities 1 through 4 are not the case, please let us know about the issue by using our Contact Us page.